ElijahSagaranCSUN/MoonWalker-Collision/README.md

 3. Lunar Surface: Asset for DT Lunar Surface Exploration.

 ## HSML API
-1.hsml_api: Runs validation/verification and acts as the main endpoint both simulation platforms connect to.
+1. hsml_api: Runs validation/verification and acts as the main endpoint both simulation platforms connect to.
 It receives real-time rover movement/physics data and routes it through the API’s internal services (including Kafka) for processing.
-2.HSML-Form-Website: Used to register Spatial Web entities (e.g., rovers, agents, users, organizations) so they can be recognized and managed by the HSML system.
+2. HSML-Form-Website: Used to register Spatial Web entities (e.g., rovers, agents, users, organizations) so they can be recognized and managed by the HSML system.

 # Required USD/FBX files
 ## NVIDIA Omniverse